github/rubocop-github/STYLEGUIDE.md

 * Use soft-tabs with a two space indent.

 * Keep each line of code to a readable length.
-Unless you have a reason to, keep lines to fewer than 100 characters.
+Unless you have a reason to, keep lines to a maximum of 118 characters.
+Why 118?
+That's the width at which the pull request diff UI needs horizontal scrolling (making pull requests harder to review).

 * Never leave trailing whitespace.